 After the guided part of the tour, take the upper cable car to the observation deck at the lofty height of 2150 metres.
 Here you can experience a truly magnificent panorama of the Japanese Alps, including the third highest mountain in Japan, Mount Okuhodaka, soaring up to 3190 metres, and just 10 metres lower the unmistakeable pinnacle of Mount Yari, translated as ‘spear mountain’ in English.
 You will certainly appreciate why it is so named.

 Alternatively, or additionally, you may prefer to unwind at some of the most renowned hot springs (onsen) in Japan.
 Although not included in the tour, there are numerous open air baths readily accessible in the vicinity, where the warm water flows directly from a natural hot spring.
 One of these is Kamitakara no Yu near Nishihotaka-guchi bus station, costing just 600 yen to enter, and plentiful others are scattered throughout Okuhida Onsengo, readily accessible on foot or by bus from the foot of the cable car and ranging from 600 to 800 yen.
 Why not take the chance to warm up after your day in the chill mountain air with the most natural warm bath imaginable?

-*After finishing the tour by 13:00, most of our guests enjoy staying at Shinhotaka area until around 16:00.
-We would recommend take your time and not to plan long-distance travel right after this tour schedule.
+*Having finished the snowshoe tour by 13:00, most of our guests stay on in the Shinhotaka area until taking the bus back to Takayama at around 16:00, taking advantage of the upper cable car ride or experiencing the local hot spring baths.
+We would recommend taking your time in this natural playground and not to plan long-distance travel straight after this tour.